globaleaks/whistleblowing-software/client/app/data_src/txt/export_readme.txt

-This archive contains the export of the submission %TipNum%
+This archive contains the exported contents of submission %TipNum%